 On the other hand, since COVID-19 will be with us for a while, it may be important to find safer ways to relieve heartburn and acid reflux.
 You can tame heartburn through lifestyle changes such as quitting smoking and drinking; eating smaller, more frequent meals; and thoroughly chewing your food.
-Or you can use natural remedies such as apple cider vinegar or chamomile or ginger tea to cut down on acid and soothe digestion.
+Also, apple cider vinegar or chamomile or ginger tea help cut down on acid and soothe digestion.

 One interesting point made by Dr. Michael Cutler is that heartburn and reflux, rather than being caused by acid overproduction, can actually be signs of incomplete digestion.
 With all the processed foods we consume these days, the stomach often doesn’t get the signals it needs to release enough digestive enzymes to properly consume your food during mealtimes.
 That results in an overproduction of digestive juices between meals, which can lead to heartburn and reflux.

 There are some natural supplements you can take with meals to boost the number of digestive enzymes in your stomach and ease your heartburn symptoms.
 These will also help restore your stomach’s optimal pH.

 A few good choices for balancing your stomach pH

 The nutritional supplement betaine hydrochloride (HCl) has been used for over a century to safely return gastric acidity levels to normal and to support healthy gut function.
 Betaine is often recommended by doctors as a supplemental acid source for people suffering from low stomach acid production.

 Be careful not to confuse betaine HCl with anhydrous betaine, a nutrient used to control homocysteine levels.